 Advising on the appropriate level of Directors fees

 Building an onboarding process for new Directors

 Developing a Board skills matrix to identify potential, current or future, experience gaps.

 Register your interest

-If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to Graham Willis.
-You can also use the contact form on the right-hand side of this page to provide us your background.
+If you want to broaden your board portfolio, be considered for roles for your first board position you are welcome to send your details to David Evans.
+You can also use the contact form on the right-hand side of this page to provide us with your background.
 Your details will be treated in the strictest confidence and we will contact you when we have a board role that we see as a good fit with your skills and experience.